How does the FHA 203k loan work?

 203k loan rates and mortgage insurance

 There are two types of 203k loans.
-Which one you choose depends on the extent of the repair work.
+Which one you choose will depend on the types of repairs your fixer-upper needs.

 Most non-structural, non-luxury items are acceptable: